 In is the aim of this research network to interrogate sustainability challenges in the coastal zone from the perspective of the emerging field of socio-technical transitions (SST) research.
 While studies of socio-technical transitions frequently consider local contexts, the spatial dimension in general has been poorly elaborated in STT research.
 Much contemporary discussion of transition is either a-spatial or based on implicit assumptions about spatial homogeneity, with comparatively little attention to how policy proposals might work in an unevenly developed world.

 The Regional Studies Association Research Network on Sustainability Transitions in the Coastal Zone aims to address these limitations through an examination of socio technological transitions with an explicitly spatial focus in the context of the coastal zone.
 Four meetings are planned, which will seek to initiate and foster debate, insight and critical thinking in this space in an incremental and step-wise manner.

-- Workshop 1 -2017: Theme: Review of Coastal Issues and the Conceptual Basis for Transitions
+Workshop 1 (2017): Review of Coastal Issues and the Conceptual Basis for Transitions

-- Workshop 3 – 2018: Theme: Governance and Sustainability Citizenship in the Coastal Zone
+Workshop 3 (2018): Governance and Sustainability Citizenship in the Coastal Zone